-IV Vedolizumab and Crohn’s Disease in Children
+IV Vedolizumab Crohn’s Disease

-About
+About This Study

-- Children aged 2 to 17 years
+- Children ages 2 – 17 years

 - Must weigh greater than or equal to 10 kilograms at time of screening and enrollment